macla7/chess_game/README.md

 it'll then write a new file with the name and the troops object, as well as the game instance variables..

 BUG: when load save, i can override alive pieces with dead pieces....
+Need to figure out replacing spaces in a save, with '_' need to figure out deleting saves